-The key marketed products discussed below are expected to generate significant revenues for us.
-See the description of the marketed products below, and refer to "Part I, Item 1A-Risk Factors" of our Annual Report for important factors that could adversely affect our marketed products and to the "Patents and Proprietary Rights" section in "Part I, Item 1-Business" of our Annual Report for information with respect to the intellectual property protection for these marketed products.
+Our portfolio of marketed products is designed to address unmet medical needs of patients in major therapeutic areas.
+See the description of the marketed products below, and refer to "Part I, Item 1A-Risk Factors" of our Annual Report for important factors that could adversely affect our marketed products and to the "Patents and Proprietary Rights" section in "Part I, Item 1- Business" of our Annual Report for information with respect to the intellectual property protection for these marketed products.